-Capital requirements for MFC and Manufacturers Life are governed by the Life Insurance Capital Adequacy Test ("LICAT") guideline, with LICAT ratios prepared on a consolidated basis.
+Capital requirements for MFC and MLI are governed by the Life Insurance Capital Adequacy Test ("LICAT") guideline, with LICAT ratios prepared on a consolidated basis.
 LICAT uses a risk-based approach to measure and aggregate specified risks to calculate the amount of regulatory capital required to support these risks.
 It measures the capital adequacy of a life insurer and is one of several indicators used by OSFI to assess a life insurer's financial condition.
 The LICAT ratio compares capital resources to the Base Solvency Buffer, the latter being the risk-based capital requirement determined in accordance with the guideline.
 The LICAT guideline for 2023 makes calibration adjustments to adapt to the IFRS 17 accounting change including an increase to adjusted retained earnings to recognize the IFRS 17 Contractual Service Margin (CSM) as available capital, and the reduction of required capital through the reduction of the scalar on Base Solvency Buffer from 1.05 to 1.0.
-These changes will take effect in the LICAT ratio reported as of March 31, 2023.
-Based on markets as of December 31, 2022, the impact of IFRS 17 is approximately neutral to the LICAT ratio, and our capital position continues to be strong under IFRS 17.
+These changes took effect in the LICAT ratio reported as of March 31, 2023.
+Our capital position continues to be strong under IFRS 17.